How Do Wellness Programs Increase Productivity in the Workplace?

 These published results confirm several ideas that have previously been assumed but not directly tested.
 Presenteeism is associated with poor health behaviors as well as elevated health risks and the presence of chronic disease.
 This information is important because the number of employees with excess body fat, poor diets, and sedentary lifestyles has never been greater.

 The rate of diabetes in the U.S. workforce has also risen to unprecedented levels.
 The increases in this and other lifestyle-related chronic diseases suggest that the cost associated with presenteeism and poor employee health is likely to grow in the absence of effective strategies to reverse these trends.
+One strategy is to implement an employee wellness program to help employees be healthier and thus increase productivity.

 3. Leaders Are Seeing the Evidence